Anxiety and stress - useful links:

 Students that have been diagnosed with dyslexia are provided with differentiated learning materials and Exam Access Arrangements.

-Often, dyslexic students benefit from worksheets which have been printed on coloured paper (instead of white) in a large, clear font.
-The inclusion department also provides coloured exercise books for Maths and English, coloured overlays and reading rulers in case only white paper is available, and laptops for those whose handwriting causes them to fall behind in lessons.
+The inclusion department also provides coloured overlays and reading rulers for Pupils with Irlens Syndrome, and laptops for those whose handwriting causes them to fall behind in lessons.

 Students are tested for Exam Access Arrangements to ensure that dyslexia is not a cause for point loss in exams.
 Most commonly these arrangements consist of receiving extra time, a reader, a scribe or the use of a word processor.